aaronbutler/frontend-nanodegree-mobile-portfolio/README.md

 #### Build - requires node/npm and grunt
 1. From inside project directory, run npm install.
 This should install all required grunt plugins.
 1. From inside project directory, run grunt.
-This should read the files in source/ minimize them where appropriate, place the minimized files in a deploy/directory, and run a jshint task on the javascript files in the deploy directory.
+This should read the files in source/ , run a jshint task on the javascript files in the source directory, minimize them where appropriate, place the minimized files and all images in a deploy/ directory.

 #### Run - requires a local web server
 1. You have choices; I would recommend pointing the web server to the project directory so you have the option to point your browser to localhost/project/source as well as localhost/project/deploy